Migration Guidance¶

 Step-By-Step Migration¶

-- Replace dependency names in lockfiles and manifests.
+- Replace dependency names in manifests and lockfiles.

 - Replace imports in source and tests.

-- Record migration progress so retirement decisions are evidence-based.
+- Record evidence so retirement decisions are based on real migration progress.

 Dependency Migration¶